 I would definitely recommend it if I didn’t have the above issues.
 It’s not perfect, but I have seen myself make HUGE strides with my fitness in 2 months time.
-I feel GREAT after working out and I find myself able to recover more quickly and I’m less sore after each workout than I was in the beginning.
-I actually haven’t weighed myself or measured myself to say about my overall results because I’m not worried about that at the moment, I’m more worried about overall health and just treating my body right, but after the new year I intend to try to track some measurable results.
+My body feels GREAT after working out and I find myself able to recover more quickly and I’m less sore after each workout than I was in the beginning.
+In fact, I haven’t weighed myself or measured myself to say about my overall results because I’m not worried about that at the moment, I’m more worried about overall health and just treating my body right, but after the new year I intend to try to track some measurable results.

 If you’re interested in trying Orange Theory out, I suggest you do and see what you think!
 Try 4 classes and see what you think…I’ve been REALLY thrilled with it and look forward to continuing there this year.